jeffborda/java-quotes/README.md

 ## Testing

-We utilized JUnit testing to make sure we were generating an approximately normal distribution of indexes with our getRandomQuote() method.
+We utilized JUnit testing to test every method in the Quote class, and make sure we were generating an approximately normal distribution of indexes with our getRandomQuote() method.

 ## Dependencies